redFrik/yetanotheroscmovieplayer/README.md

 n.sendMsg(\mode, 3)  //scale to fit height (crop width)
 ```

-(advanced) build instructions
+(Advanced) Build instructions
 --

-this simple application was built using openFrameworks and you can easily modify it and/or build it for other operating systems that oF supports.
+This simple application was built using openFrameworks and you can easily modify it and/or build it for other operating systems that oF supports.

-* download and install [openFrameworks](https://openframeworks.cc/download/) for your platform.
+* Download and install [openFrameworks](https://openframeworks.cc/download/) for your platform.
-* follow the oF setup guide and make sure you can compile example projects.
+* Follow the oF setup guide and make sure you can compile example projects.
-* on osx:
+* On macOS:
-  * copy the folder `yetanotheroscmovieplayer_osx` into `of_v0.9.3_osx_release/apps/myApps/`
+  * Copy the folder `sourcecode/yetanotheroscmovieplayer_osx` into `of_v0.11.0_osx_release/apps/myApps/`
-  * open the file `yetanotheroscmovieplayer_osx.xcodeproj` in xcode
+  * Open the file `yetanotheroscmovieplayer_osx.xcodeproj` in Xcode.
-  * make sure the target is `yetanotheroscmovieplayer_osx Release`
+  * Make sure the target is `yetanotheroscmovieplayer_osx Release`
-  * build (cmd+b)
+  * Build (Cmd+b)
-  * the resulting application will be in the `bin` folder
+  * The resulting application will be in the `bin` folder.
-* on rpi:
+* On RPi:
-  * copy the folder `yetanotheroscmovieplayer_rpi` into `openFrameworks/apps/myApps/`
+  * Copy the folder `sourcecode/yetanotheroscmovieplayer_rpi` into `openFrameworks/apps/myApps/`
-  * cd to that folder and type `make -j 4`
+  * Change directory to that folder with `cd` and type `make -j 4`
-  * the resulting application will be in the `bin` folder
+  * The resulting application will be in the `bin` folder.
-  * use `yetanotheroscmovieplayer_rpitft` to build for tft screens. also install the [ofxPiTFT](https://github.com/patriciogonzalezvivo/ofxPiTFT) addon.
+  * Use `yetanotheroscmovieplayer_rpitft` to build for TFT screens.
+Also install the [ofxPiTFT](https://github.com/patriciogonzalezvivo/ofxPiTFT) addon.

-jessie-lite
+Autostart
 --

-The standalone also works under jessie-lite if the following additional packages are installed...

-* `sudo apt-get install git gstreamer1.0 libboost-filesystem1.55.0`

-then follow the [installation & startup - rpi](#installation--startup---rpi) above.

-autostart
---

-type `crontab -e` and add the following line to the end...
+On Raspberry Pi type `crontab -e` and add the following line to the end...

 `@reboot yetanotheroscmovieplayer/yetanotheroscmovieplayer_rpi`

-todo:
+Todo:
 --
-* volume command and try with sound
+* Volume command and try with sound
-* preload command
+* Preload command
-* quit command
+* Quit command